prodk123/Customer-Churn-Prediction-System-ML-Embedded/README.md

 Replace the stub implementation in:
 - `backend/services/ml_services.py`

-The backend routes call `predict_from_dataframe(df)` from that file, so you can swap in a real pipeline without changing API routes.
+The backend routes call `predict_churn` from that file, so you can swap in a real pipeline without changing API routes.